Danish-Sensor-Engineering/dse-demo-serial-java/README.md

 # DSE Serial Reader - Example

-This repository serves as example of how to open a serial port and read measurements from a sensor.
+This repository serves as example of how to read measurements from a RS322 or RS322 connected serial sensor.

 The flow would typically be: